 You now have pilot holes drilled into the concrete so it’s just about lining up those holes with the wall panel.
 Take the special concrete screws, line up the hole you pre-drilled in the wood and secure the wood to the concrete.
 From this point you take one panel at a time and screw them together with the pocket holes you pre-drilled.
 It’s pretty much just assembly now.

-The most difficulty that we had assembling the boxes was on the long 21' raised garden bed.
-We couldn't use just one piece of wood to span the whole 21' because, well, Home Depot doesn't sell lumber that long.
-To get a long enough panel, we put a 12' and almost 9' piece together, end to end, with pocket screws again.
-I wouldn't recommend doing that for other people, it worked but if I did this all over again, I would do it differently.
-You could essentially make a 12' box and then another separate 9' box to butt against one another and secure them to each other because the two separate boxes would be more sturdy.
-We didn't do that.
+The most difficulty that we had assembling the boxes was on the long 21′ raised garden bed.
+We couldn’t use just one piece of wood to span the whole 21′ because, well, Home Depot doesn’t sell lumber that long.
+To get a long enough panel, we put a 12′ and almost 9′ piece together, end to end, with pocket screws again.
+I wouldn’t recommend doing that for other people.
+It did work, but if I did this all over again, I would do it differently.
+You could essentially make a 12′ box and then another separate 9′ box to butt against one another.
+Then secure them to each other because the two separate boxes would be more sturdy.
+We didn’t do that.

 We built the whole 21′ panel first and then planned on moving it.
 I think we got overly confident and forgot just how dang heavy each piece of wood was.
 Terrible idea.
 I couldn’t even lift it a little bit so it had to be pushed into place little by little (and that was much harder than it sounds).
 Anyways, it finally got to where it needed to be but we learned our lesson for the second long panel and put together the two panels in their homes so there wouldn’t be any moving them afterwards.

 At this point, the large 21′ planter box is complete because I plan on filling that completely with dirt.
 The shorter Raised Garden Bed is going to have the small planter boxes in it so we need to build the platform for them to sit on.